We get all sorts of comments from interested listeners on Sirius 147. Some

 Ham, tuna or turkey sandwiches mainly.
 About 8 sandwiches a day comes

-unless I naw on a bag of sunflower seeds once in a while.
-A subway
+snacks unless I naw on a bag of sunflower seeds once in a while.
+A

-sandwich once in a while.
+subway sandwich once in a while.
 1 or 2 a week.
-Activity is unloading boats off
+Activity is unloading

 Thanks